CCMS-UCSD/GNPSDocumentation/docs/batchupload.md

 The materials that are required are:

 1. Annotation Spread Sheet
-2. Empty MGF file meant to be library to populate
-3. Source mzXML/mzML/mgf mass spectra files to pull MS/MS spectra
+2. Source mzXML/mzML/mgf mass spectra files to pull MS/MS spectra

 ## Annotation Spread Sheet